Wednesday, March 17, 2010

 Diagram by Berndhard Häusler

 Observatory Santa Maria On September 23th, at 10:00 pm.
 I went on a motorcycle to my observatory, located in a small village of 60 inhabitants called Santa Maria de Montmagastrell, 8 km far from my house.
 As I walked out of the fuel station, my mobile phone started to rang.
 At the time, I stopped the bike and went back to the side of the road, the phone stopped calling.
 Upon arrival at the observatory, the call repeated while preparing the telescope for another observation night.
 This time, I can answer the call phone.
-It was Gustavo Muller to communicate that they had just numbering the possible NEO I saw in some pictures taken last September 16.
-That past day, I had gotten up at three in the morning and, among other objectives, Comet 137p looked to no avail.
+It was Gustavo Muller to communicate that the MPC have just provisionally designated the possible NEO I saw in some pictures taken last September 16.
+That past day, I had gotten up at three in the morning and, among other objectives, Comet 137P looked to no avail.
 Well, the comet was not in the 14 pictures I took of the field and so I went to other objectives that had to watch.
 At dawn, with the first light was fading I control systems and the telescope placed in sleep mode to close the observatory and go to bed to rest.
-At that time, I reviewed the images of the comet 137p field by the custom of not leaving any possibility loose.
+At that time, I reviewed the images of the comet 137P field by the custom of not leaving any possibility loose.
 I started the blink of images and in less than a second I realized that there in the fourteen shots 70 seconds each moving something big.
 I checked that was not a known object, and then I sent four astrometric measurements to the MPC.
-Hours passed, spent six days, and when he had lost hope of recovering the object the MPC announced it had been found by various observatories, including the LINEAR and gave the 2009 provisional number ST19.
+Hours passed, spent six days, and when he had lost hope of recovering the object the MPC announced it had been found by various observatories, including the LINEAR and gave the provisional number 2009 ST19.
 I thought I had lost, although the night I had a discovery following email exchange with Tim Spahr of the MPC, who assured me find it.
 And they've found!

 Richard Miles said: